JanBe/woo-map/README.md

 ## Further Development
 These are the ideas I currently have for extending the functionality of the map.
 If you have suggestions, feel free to contact me or add them as [issues](https://github.com/JanBe/woo-map/issues).

 * Use an endpoint of the WOO-API that returns all recent sessions instead of the "community"-view.
-Currently only sessions > 5m height are displayed.
+Currently only sessions over 5m height are displayed.
 * When an endpoint is used that returns all sessions, use a [day-night cycle overlay](http://joergdietrich.github.io/Leaflet.Terminator/) to see how the sessions move with the daylight.
 Currently the amount of sessions is not high enough for that.
 * Add a [Windity](https://www.windyty.com) overlay to display the current wind around the world.
 Ideally, adjust the current time of the overlay to a session when its details-window is opened.
 * Use a background job to load new sessions instead of checking for the necessity of an update on every call to `/sessions`.